MusicGenerator/mumble-ruby-pluginbot-docs/known_problems.rst

 Unregistered users recognition
 ------------------------------

 Be aware that there is a bug in the recognition whether an unregistered user is in the channel.
-This is the reason why we disabled this feature (``stop_on_unregistered_users``) earlier in this tutorial, because the bot recognizes itself as unregistered and doesn't start the music.
+This is the reason why we disabled this feature (``main:stop_on_unregistered``) earlier in this tutorial, because the bot recognizes itself as unregistered and doesn't start the music.
 If you didn't change the variable to false you should register your bot as an admin before starting music with the ``.play`` command.

 The bot does not start
 ----------------------